Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    * All subreddits specified by the `sr` or `sr_name` parameter do not exist.

-   * Attempted to unsubsribe to a subreddit you are not subscribed to and only one subreddit was specified (for `sr` or `sr_name`)."
+   * Attempted to unsubscribe to a subreddit you are not subscribed to and only one subreddit was specified (for `sr` or `sr_name`)."
    "503","Sends *\"Our CDN was unable to reach our servers\"* HTML document.
 When over approximately 250 items are specified at once."